isomerpages/moe-acjc/_academics/Subjects/Mathematics.md

 The A Level Examination for H1 Mathematics comprises one 3 hour paper with about 11 to 13 questions.
 There will be one question on the application of mathematics in real-world contexts, including those from business and the social sciences.
 This question will carry at least 12 marks and may require concepts and skills from more than one topic.
 Candidates will be expected to answer all questions.

-The syllabus document for the 2025 H1 Mathematics syllabus will be made available on the SEAB website in due time.
+The syllabus document for the 2025 H1 Mathematics syllabus is available on the SEAB website [here](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2025-a-level-syllabus/8865_y25_sy.pdf) along with a [specimen paper](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2025-a-level-syllabus/spmg/8865_y25_sp_1.pdf).

 ### H2 MATHEMATICS (SYLLABUS 9758)